vabarca/CAD-Vario/README.md

 # CAD-Vario
-All the CAD Vario designs
+All the FlyVario CAD designs